 Good for: Extremely committed speakers/learners of endangered Jewish languages who can meet regularly

-Mentors (speakers of endangered languages) and learners meet at least one hour per week in person or using technology.
+Mentors (speakers of endangered languages) and learners meet for around one hour per week in person or using technology.
 Together, each mentor-learner pair works on learning and documenting the language through conversation and language elicitation.
 Learn more...

 About This Track